 What types of material normally become transported by the sea?

 The materials transported by the sea include large boulders or rocks, refined material for example clay or sand, small particles and pebbles.
-Some material forms part of the suspension and other larger objects become part of the traction activities.
+Depending on their size, these sediments can get transported through different means.

 Where does the sea transport the material to?